Top 10 Initial Steps To Take For Digital Transformation

 Step 1: Establish Executive Sponsorship and Governance

 Before anything else, secure committed executive sponsorship at the C-level.
-Digital transformation requires organizational authority to cross functional boundaries, reallocate resources, and make decisions that impact multiple departments.
-Establish:
+Digital transformation requires organizational authority to cross functional boundaries, reallocate resources, and make decisions that affect multiple departments.

 - An executive sponsor (CIO, CTO, or Chief Digital Officer) with decision-making authority